matasgit/subsystem/README.md

-# Cheatsheet on how to setup Windows subsystem for Linux (WSL) for the local development
+# Cheatsheet on how to setup Windows subsystem for Linux (WSL2) for the local development

 Linux, Node.js, npm, Git, Apache, PHP, PostgreSQL